 *Everyone’s needs are different!
 You might not need or be able to carry every single item on this list.

-This list is meant to serve as a starting point for all of the different types of gear you’d need to survive a complete SHTF situation in the city.
+This list is meant to serve as a starting point for all the different gear you’d need to survive a complete SHTF situation in the city.

 For Securing Shelter:

 - Small sleeping bag or bivvy.
 We like the Tact Bivvy.

 - Bottled water: Ideally, 6 quarts per person, but this can weigh down your pack

 - Water treatment method suitable for toxic water (such as a filter or water purification tabs PLUS activated charcoal)

 - Hydrant wrench